 It is an extraordinarily beautiful place undertaken by a renowned Arab architect of the time, with the finest craftsmen in Morocco.
 This Marrakesh palace – all on one level – is filled with dazzling tile, colored glass, and intricate marquetry.
 The artisans mixed their plaster with marble powder for added strength and then carved it while wet.

 Even the painted cedar ceilings are exquisite.
 Our guide explained that in one room for army officers, the ceiling is raised like a nomad tent and painted like the night sky to give the illusion of sleeping under the stars.

 The palace, however, is totally empty.
 When the son died in 1900, the concubines looted the place before the Sultan took the remainder of the booty off to his palace.

-Unfortunately, you can only see a small portion of the original buildings and gardens on the 20-acre site, which is still used occasionally by the current King of Morocco.
+Unfortunately, you see only a small portion of the original buildings and gardens on the 20-acre site.
+It is also still used occasionally by the current King of Morocco.